 - Now we have a count of property id’s marked as correct by the auditor.

 - Similarly, we can have counted for incorrect ones.

-In a sales company, we have transactional sales data which contains which product made how many sales under which quarter, and in what year.
+We have transactional sales data in a sales company, which contains which product made, how many sales under which quarter, and in what year.

 Below is the screenshot of raw data,

-This data is not up to 20 rows, but it 66 rows in this example which can go down even further, and it would be a tedious task to check for sales of a specific product under any quarter.
+This data is not up to 20 rows, but it has 66 rows in this example which can go down even further, and it would be a tedious task to check for sales of a specific product under any quarter.

 - Select the data to insert a pivot table.
 This time we will use a shortcut key to insert pivot tables, click alt, then “D”, and then “P”.
 Another dialog box appears.
 We have our data in excel, and we want to create a pivot table, then we have to click the next button.

 - The next step, it asks for a range of data.
 But as we had already selected the data, so it is prefilled.
 Click on Next.

 - Now the last dialog box asks us where we want our pivot tables in the same worksheet or another.
 We have to select New worksheet and then click on Finish.

-- On the right-hand side, we have pivot table fields, and on the left-hand side, we have our pivot table report to be made.
+- We have pivot table fields on the right-hand side, and on the left-hand side, we have our pivot table report to be made.

 - Drag product in the rows section, sales under the values, and quarter under the column section, whereas year in the filter.
 And we have our report.